 The case study exam is comparatively easier, it is a fully open book with very little technical knowledge required.
 The difficulty with this exam is remembering the highly formulaic approach to answering questions, but with practice, this shouldn’t be causing too many issues.

 Every ACA student will find different exams the most challenging based on their own skill-sets but for me, I have ranked the exams as below with 1 being the most difficult.

 |Ranking||Exam||Notes||Link to guide|

-The ACA exams are genuinely difficult and not for the feint hearted, the breadth, depth and technical detail of the topics means you have to be truly committed to your in-class tuition and a well-thought through revision schedule to stand a chance of passing all of these exams.
+The ACA exams are genuinely difficult and not for the faint-hearted, the breadth, depth and technical detail of the topics means you have to be truly committed to your in-class tuition and a well-thought-through revision schedule to stand a chance of passing all of these exams.

 I took all of these exams in a 10 month period on an ‘intensive ACA scheme’ and had to sacrifice pretty much everything else in my life for this period to be successful.
 Others with an accounting background and a few exam exemptions may find it notably easier.

 There is cause to be confident – firstly, the pass marks are either 55% or 50% across the board depending on the exam.
 This gives many students confidence that they can achieve a pass without needing to know all of the content.

 Secondly, the ACA qualification has good pass rates, especially compared with other qualifications like the CFA.
 The majority of the exams in the syllabus have pass rates in the 70-80% range which suggests that the exams are certainly passable, particularly when you realise that the 20-30% who don’t pass tend to be those not on formal training contracts with tuition providers like Kaplan and BPP.
 Taking these exams independently without formal training isn’t impossible, but it does make it far more difficult.